smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 This is `/etc/openhab/automation` on most Linux systems and `c:\openhab-3.1.0\conf\automation` or similar on Windows systems.
 The addon creates all needed directories during startup.

+## Version specific information

+Due to limitations/bugs in the openHAB core, there are some points you should know:

+- A restart is necessary after updating the Java Rule bundle.
+- Changes to own classes ("Personal Libraries") are not picked up automatically.
+You need to restart the system or edit/save rules using one of these classes.

+These issues have been fixed in openHAB versions >= 3.2.0.M2.

 ## Setup And Configuration

 For supporting ease of development a `core-dependency.jar` is created in the `lib/java` directory.